aldelaro5/Bug-Fables-Internal-Docs/docs/SetText/Life Cycle.md

 ## Dialogue Cleanup

-This phase only occurs if we are in [Dialogue mode](Dialogue%20mode.md) mode.
+This phase only occurs if we are in [Dialogue mode](Dialogue%20mode.md).
 It tries to mostly do the reverse of dialogue setup, but with some added logic.

 The first thing it will do is If we are using a [transfer](Individual%20commands/Transfer.md) or a [Warp](Individual%20commands/Warp.md) command and the current caller isn't null, set the caller.interactcd to 15.0.
 After, it will set the [tailtarget](Notable%20states.md#tailtarget) to stop talking if it isn't null and remove the [Text advance](Related%20Systems/Text%20advance.md)'s `skiptext`.